-&lt;sup>34MVAs are common in U.S. deferred annuities, but not in most European life insurance markets.
+35MVAs are common in U.S. deferred annuities, but not in most European life insurance markets.
 A potential explanation is that it is individually optimal for European life insurers not to offer MVAs because the liquidity insurance provided by guaranteed surrender values is highly valued by European households.

-&lt;sup>35For instance, French regulation allows supervisors to temporarily suspend surrender payouts to strengthen financial stability.
+36For instance, French regulation allows supervisors to temporarily suspend surrender payouts to strengthen financial stability.